mehdibo/Codeigniter-blockchain/README.md

  ## Getting Started

-To use the blockchain wallet API, make sure you read the [Blockchain API](https://blockchain.info/api) documentations.
+To use the blockchain wallet API, make sure you read the [Blockchain Wallet API](https://blockchain.info/api/blockchain_wallet_api) documentations.
 You will need to run the Blockchain wallet service, Click [here](https://github.com/blockchain/service-my-wallet-v3) for setup instructions.

 Start by completing the following steps: